Lyman17/SVG-Logo-Maker/README.md

 ## Video Tutorial

-Here is the link with the tutorial on how to use this aplicaiton:
+Here is the link with the tutorial on how to use this applicaiton: